-OpenBLAS (on Linux): AMS2018 introduced a new supported platform, optimized for AMD Zen (Ryzen/Threadripper/Epyc) processors.
-It uses OpenBLAS instead of the Intel Math Kernel Libraries (MKL) combined with AVX-2 optimized binaries.
+Optimized for AMD-Zen: AMS2018 introduced a new supported platform, optimized for AMD Zen (Ryzen/Threadripper/EPYC) processors.
+Intially this used the OpenBLAS library, but now this platform also uses Intel MKL.
+The MKL library is forced to run in AVX-2 mode, combined with AVX-2 optimized binaries.
 This version will NOT work on older AMD processors.
+Starting with AMS2020 we also have this version available for Windows.